moveit/moveit_tutorials/doc/chomp_interface_tutorial.rst

 ------------

  1. You have the latest version of moveit installed.
 On ROS kinetic you may need to build it from source.
  2. You have a moveit configuration package for your robot already.
 For example, if you have a Kinova Jaco arm, it's probably called "jaco_moveit_config".
-This is typically build using the Moveit Setup Assistant.
+This is typically built using the Moveit Setup Assistant.
  3. Lets assume that you are using the **jaco** manipulator.
 And hence, the moveit config package is *jaco_moveit_config*.